-Munich has a comprehensive public transportation system (called MVV) consisting of a network of U-Bahn (subway/underground), S-Bahn (suburban train = above ground train), tram (streetcars) and buses.
-Students can purchase a monthly ticket, which covers all means of transportations.
+Munich has a comprehensive public transportation system (called MVV) consisting of a network of U- Bahn (subway/underground), S-Bahn (suburban train = above ground train), tram (streetcars) and buses.
+Students can purchase a the Deutschlandticket for 29 EUR, which covers all means of transportations in Germany except ICE, IC and EC trains.
+Information on purchasing a Deutschlandticket can be found here.

 MBS is four U-Bahn stops away from the central train station (or City Center) and can easily be reached via U-Bahn (U4 or U5, exit Westendstraße), Tram or Bus.